-Entrepreneurial activities cut across all facets of life opposed to the belief that it revolves around handcrafts and other skilled labour.
-One of the qualities of an entrepreneur is the ability to innovate new ideas, while bearing all risks and reward of such a project.
-Rajan Kaur Saini falls into this category having seen some of the shortfalls of her immediate environment and deciding against all odds to make an impact.
+Entrepreneurial activities cut across all facets of life as opposed to the belief that it revolves around handcrafts and other skilled labour.
+One of the qualities of an entrepreneur is the ability to innovate new ideas while bearing all risks and reward of such a project.
+Rajan Kaur Saini falls into this category has seen some of the shortfalls of her immediate environment and deciding against all odds to make an impact.
 Here is her story:

 After she got married, she and her husband moved to a little village in Bengal and settled there.
 Rajan soon got a job as a teacher in a private school but as she walked to school every morning she noticed that there were children in the village who do not go to school.
 Rajan began tutoring these village children; she dedicated her time teaching with love and compassion, creating openness in the minds of these children.

 In 2003, she founded the Buddha’s Smile School (BSS) in Varanasi in India, where she feeds, educate, and nurture over 350children who were living their lives in poverty, ignorance and abuse.
 These children lived in leaky and thatched houses, flooded for a large part of the year due to the monsoon- seasonal reversing wind accompanied by corresponding changes in precipitation.